crytic/building-secure-contracts/program-analysis/slither/README.md

 In addition to detectors, Slither has code review capabilities through its [printers](https://github.com/crytic/slither#printers) and [tools](https://github.com/crytic/slither#tools).

-Use [crytic.io](https://crytic.io) to get access to private detectors and GitHub integration.

 ## Static analysis

 The capabilities and design of the Slither static analysis framework has been described in blog posts ([1](https://blog.trailofbits.com/2018/10/19/slither-a-solidity-static-analysis-framework/), [2](https://blog.trailofbits.com/2019/05/27/slither-the-leading-static-analyzer-for-smart-contracts/)) and an [academic paper](https://github.com/trailofbits/publications/blob/master/papers/wetseb19.pdf).